aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Fields/fieldoptions/isBidiTextSupportedOnUpdate/_index.md

 ### Remarks

-When this property is set to ``True``, additional steps are performed to produce Right-To-Left language (i.e. Arabic or Hebrew) compatible field result during its update.
+When this property is set to ``true``, additional steps are performed to produce Right-To-Left language (i.e. Arabic or Hebrew) compatible field result during its update.

-When this property is set to ``False`` and Right-To-Left language is used, correctness of field result after its update is not guaranteed.
+When this property is set to ``false`` and Right-To-Left language is used, correctness of field result after its update is not guaranteed.

-The default value is ``False``.
+The default value is ``false``.